Pet Insurance

 What Are Common Pet Insurance Waiting Periods?

 Pet insurance companies have two primary waiting periods, one for illnesses and one for accidents.
-It’s also common to see additional waiting periods for more serious health conditions (e.g., hip dysplasia, CCL tears, Intervertebral Disc Disease [IVDD], and other orthopedic conditions).
+It’s also common to see additional waiting periods for more serious health conditions (e.g., hip dysplasia, canine cruciate ligaments, Intervertebral Disc Disease [IVDD], and other orthopedic conditions).

 It’s most common for pet insurance companies to have roughly a 14-day waiting period for illnesses and a 3-day waiting period for accidents.
-As for hip dysplasia, CCL injuries, IVDD, and other orthopedic conditions, it’s more of a mixed bag, ranging from 14 days to 12 months.
+As for hip dysplasia, cruciate ligament injuries, IVDD, and other orthopedic conditions, it’s more of a mixed bag, ranging from 14 days to a longer waiting period at 12 months.

 • Accidents – 0 days